Validation, renewal, change from status, specific situation.

 Once your information has been validated, you will receive an email with the validation of your visa to be printed and kept carefully.

-CAUTION: If you have not done this procedure within three months, you will no longer be legally resident in France and if you are traveling outside of France, you will have to apply for a new visa to return to France.
+CAUTION: If you have not done this procedure within three months after your arrival, you will no longer be legally in France and if you are traveling outside of France, you will have to apply for a new visa to return.

-- You will turn 18 during the validity of your visa: you have 2 months after you turn 18 to create your account on https://administration-etrangers-en-france.interieur.gouv.fr and ask for your residence permit
+- You will turn 18 during the validity of your visa: you have 2 months after you turn 18 to make an appointment at the Préfecture on https://www.demarches-simplifiees.fr/commencer/premiere-demande-titre-de-sejour-prefecture-rhone and ask for your residence permit.

-- You won’t be 18 during the validity of your visa: when your visa expired, you will have to go back to your home country to ask for a new visa
+- You won’t turn 18 during the validity of your visa: at the end your visa, you will have to go back to your home country to ask for a new visa.

-If your “student” VLS-TS is about to expire and you wish to continue your studies at UCLy/in France, you have the possibility to renew it by completing the procedure four months before it expires.
-Since September 2020, this renewal procedure is entirely online.
+If your “student” VLS-TS is about to expire and you wish to continue your studies at UCLy/in France, you have the possibility to renew it by completing the procedure 3 to 2 months before it expires.
+This renewal procedure is entirely online.